AmelioMansour/ShopifySentinel/replit.md

 - Page navigation buttons (Previous/Next)
 - Bulk add-to-cart button for all products
 - Timestamp of scan

+**Batch Scan (`/scanbatch`):**
+The bot returns an interactive summary with store navigation:
+- Overall scan statistics (total stores, success/failed counts, total products found)
+- Navigate through each store with Previous/Next Store buttons
+- Each store shows up to 5 products with details and add-to-cart links
+- Bulk add-to-cart button for each store
+- Footer showing current store position (e.g., "Viewing store 2 of 5 stores with products")

 ### Headless Shopify Detection
 For stores like hatch.co that use headless Shopify: